Hadayatulislam76/aws-project-1-static-website/README.md

 # AWS Project 1 - Static Website Hosting

-This is my hands-on AWS cloud project where I built and deployed a static website using Amazon S3 and CloudFront.
+This project demonstrates how to host a static website on AWS using Amazon S3 and deliver it securely using CloudFront.

 ---

-## 🚀 Project Overview
+## 🚀 What I Built
-In this project, I hosted a static website on Amazon S3 and delivered it globally using Amazon CloudFront with HTTPS enabled.
+I created a simple static website using HTML, CSS, and JavaScript and deployed it on AWS.

+The architecture is:

+User → CloudFront (CDN + HTTPS) → S3 (Static Website)

 ---